pvhee/cloudwired/content/posts/aws-reinvent-2025-recap.md

 > Your best work is hidden.
 Have pride in your work, the best developer does their best work when nobody is watching.

 All in all, I enjoyed attending re:Invent 2025.
 While the AI buzz was intense — and much of it hype-cycle noise rather than substance — the signal underneath is clear: AWS is adding a powerful new LEGO block to our builder's toolkit.
 Agents have arrived, and figuring out how to wield them effectively will define the next chapter for cloud-native development.

+---

+*Thanks to my employer [Cutover](https://www.cutover.com)—AI-powered runbooks built for the enterprise to de-risk mission-critical IT events like disaster recovery, major incidents, and cloud migrations—for sending me to this year's re:Invent.
+For more on the resilience angle, check out the [Cutover team's recap on resilience trends](https://www.cutover.com/blog/aws-re-invent-2025-recap-on-resilience-trends).*